Jetexir/jetexir-wp-plugin/readme.txt

 = Minimum Requirements =

-Woo Assistant like WooCommerce has minimum requirements
+Assistant for WooCommerce like WooCommerce has minimum requirements

 * PHP 7.4 or greater is required (PHP 8.0 or greater is recommended)
 * MySQL 5.5.5 or greater, OR MariaDB version 10.1 or greater, is required